Cigars and Perfumes II: Create Your Own Pairings

 The Leather family is for sensual and sexy sensations, the perfect match for any cigar lover, genderless and with no borders.

-Over to you now, try different pairings and share your experiences!
+Over to you now, you can create your own pairings with cigars and perfumes and share your experiences!